The-AI-Alliance/microsite-template/README-instructions.md

     1. Click the checkbox labeled _Require contributors to sign off on web-based commits Loading._ (Under the _Commits_ part of the page, near the bottom.)
     1. On the left-hand side, click the link for _Pages_.
 Under _Branch_, select the `main` or `latest` branch depending on which one you want to use, then select the `/docs` directory. (**NOTE:** Make sure the repo is _public_ or else the pages won't get published.)
 The public URL will be [https://the-ai-alliance.github.io/REPO_NAME_MACRO](https://the-ai-alliance.github.io/REPO_NAME_MACRO)
     1. On the left-hand side, click the link for _Advanced Security_.
 Enable all the alerts and security updates.
 For the _Dependabot version updates_, the configuration should already be correct (as defined in the included `.github/dependabot.yml` file), but you can change it by clicking the _Configure_ button.
+    1. Back on the _General_ panel, configure the default branch if you don't want to use `main`. **WARNING:** The website, READMEs and other documentation often refer to `main` as the default branch.
+Change those references to the new branch name.
+    1. Consider defining _branch protection rules_ under the _Branches_ panel.
+See other repos, like [Tapestry](https://github.com/The-AI-Alliance/tapestry/settings/branches), for examples.
+    1. Under the _Security and Quality_ panel, the `SECURITY.md` file already defines the security policy.
+Enable any or all of the quality and security checks shown on this panel.
 1. Add the website description and URL in the appropriate location on the Alliance GitHub organization [README](https://github.com/The-AI-Alliance/.github/tree/main/profile) files and the Alliance GitHub [website](https://github.com/The-AI-Alliance/the-ai-alliance.github.io/).
 (See [Need Help?](#anchor-need-help) below...)
 1. Add any Python source files to `src` and test files `src/tests`.
 See the discussion below about common targets for code already supported by the `Makefile` and `.common.mk`, etc.
 1. Delete the files `README-instructions.md`, `finish-microsite.sh`, and any of the `LICENSES/LICENSE.*` files that don't apply to your project.